truwana is also known as Cape Barren Island A map for kunanyi/Mt Wellington

 About the Aboriginal Dual Naming Policy

 The Tasmanian Government's Aboriginal and Dual Naming Policy allow geographical features and places to be given both an introduced and Aboriginal language name.

-It is important to acknowledge the history and continued existence of the Tasmanian Aboriginal (pakana) community and Aboriginal connections to the Tasmanian (lutruwita) landscape, as well as European connections.
-The Aboriginal and Dual Naming Policy was developed in partnership with the Tasmanian Aboriginal Centre.
+It is important to acknowledge the history and continued existence of the Tasmanian Aboriginal (pakana) communities and Aboriginal connections to the Tasmanian (lutruwita) landscape, as well as European connections.

 pakana history in lutruwita is as rich as in any other state and it is important that this is recognised and preserved.